All components of the CGRB computational infrastructure may only be used for research purposes.

 - None of the file space provided by the CGRB Bioinformatics infrastructure should be considered permanent.
 It is the responsibility of the individual user to manage their files and remove useless or outdated files.

-- The CGRB asks users never to set a folder to a permission of 777 as it will allow any user to write to this folder.
+- The CGRB asks users never to set a folder to a permission of 777 or any permission set that allows the final group "other" to be writeable (a 7 in the third spot) as it will allow any user to write to this folder.
 If the CGRB finds folders set with this permission they will set them back to a proper permission set and notify the user.
 If this continues the account will be disabled.

 - If a user exceeds or does not follow any of the above limits and policies, they will be contacted directly.
 If the file space usage is legitimate, the user or lab can rent space to increase the limits for the duration of the project or permanently.